athowes/athowes.github.io/README.md

 ## Deployment

 The website is automatically built and deployed to GitHub Pages using GitHub Actions.
-The workflow is triggered on every push to the `main` branch.
+The workflow is triggered on every push to the `master` branch.

-### Setup

-To enable GitHub Actions deployment:

-1. Go to your repository Settings → Pages
-2. Under "Build and deployment", set the source to **GitHub Actions**
-3. The workflow will automatically deploy the site on the next push to `main`

 ### Local Development